syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 This section provides a quick overview of how to get started with the .NET Maui ListView (SfListView) for Maui.
 Walk-through the entire process of creating the real world SfListView.

+N> MAUI ListView is now only available for `Android`, `iOS`, and `MacCatalyst` platforms.
+It is currently not supported in the `WinUI` platform.
+It will be available in the 2022 Volume 1 release.

 ## Creating an application using the .NET MAUI ListView

  1. Create a new .NET MAUI application in Visual Studio.